daq-tools/kotori/doc/source/gallery/firmware.rst

-For getting an idea about the variable replacements with an example sketch suitable for automatic building using the variables described above, please have a look at `node-gprs-any.ino, line 81 ff. <https://github.com/hiveeyes/arduino/blob/master/node-gprs-any/node-gprs-any.ino#L81#>`_
+For getting an idea about the variable replacements with an example sketch suitable for automatic building using the variables described above, please have a look at `node-pipa.ino, line 60 ff. <https://github.com/hiveeyes/arduino/blob/master/node-pipa/examples/legacy-gprsbee/pipa-legacy-gprsbee.ino#L60-L85>`_

 See :ref:`hiveeyes-arduino:open-hive-firmware` about how this is used in production.